Tired of high heating bills? Check out these 3 easy tips from the Domestic CEO.

 Tip #3: Seal the House

-When it comes to those cool breezes you feel around your home in the winter, both Mr. Domestic CEO and Everyday Einstein would be disappointed in me if I didn’t stress that this is from the heat escaping, not the cold air coming in.
+When it comes to those cool breezes you feel around your home in the winter, both Mr. Domestic CEO and Ask Science would be disappointed in me if I didn’t stress that this is from the heat escaping, not the cold air coming in.
 So, your goal in sealing your home is to do everything you can to keep the hot air inside your home.

 Every window or door of your home that isn’t properly sealed is an opportunity for heat to escape.
 Keep the heat in your home by making sure to seal up all the openings you can.
 If you can see light around your door in the middle of the day, you have gaps where heat can escape.
 Self-adhesive weather stripping can be purchased at home improvement stores and applied to door frames to seal those gaps.